-Since Portugal removed real estate from its Golden Visa program in October 2023, investment funds are now the primary route to Portuguese residency by investment.
-The minimum commitment is EUR 500K in a qualifying fund regulated by the CMVM (Portuguese Securities Market Commission).
-This is not a backup option -- it is the main pathway, and it is the route that the vast majority of new applicants are using in 2026.
+Portugal has rescinded their real estate Golden Visa program in October 2023, now investment funds account for the vast majority of Portugal residency by investment applications.
+The minimum amount required in a qualifying fund regulated by the CMVM (Portuguese Securities Market Commission) is EUR 500K.
+It's not something they have to fall back on, it's the primary pathway and it is the pathway that most of the new applicants are using in 2026.

 Why funds became the dominant route

-The other remaining routes -- scientific research (EUR 500K) and cultural heritage (EUR 250K) -- are technically available but impractical for most applicants.
-Scientific research requires partnership with an accredited institution, and cultural heritage projects are limited in scope and availability.
-For the vast majority of Golden Visa applicants in 2026, funds are the only realistic option.
+The other two routes (scientific research (EUR 500K) and cultural heritage (EUR 250K)) are technically possible but not feasible for most applicants.
+For scientific research, there must be a collaboration with an accredited institution and for the cultural heritage projects they are limited and available.
+When it comes to Golden Visa applications in 2026, the only viable solution is funds.

 Types of qualifying investment funds

-Not every fund qualifies for the Portuguese Golden Visa.
-The fund must be registered with the CMVM, domiciled in Portugal, and have at least 60% of its assets invested in Portuguese companies or projects.
-Within those requirements, qualifying funds fall into several categories.
+The Portuguese Golden Visa is not available for all funds.
+The fund should be registered with the CMVM, localised in Portugal and at least 60% of the assets should be invested in Portuguese companies or projects.
+In those provisions, qualifying funds are divided into a number of categories.

 Venture capital funds (FCR)

-Portuguese venture capital funds (Fundos de Capital de Risco, or FCR) invest in early-stage and growth-stage Portuguese companies, typically in technology, health tech, fintech, and clean energy.
-These funds carry the highest risk but also the highest potential returns.
+Portuguese venture capital funds (Fundos de Capital de Risco – FCR) invest in early and growth stage companies in Portugal with a focus on technology, health tech, fintech and clean energy.
+These funds are the riskiest of all and also have the greatest return potential.

 - Typical strategy: Portfolio of 10-20 Portuguese startups and scale-ups